 MARIA FERNANDA CARDOSO

-MARIA FERNANDA CARDOSO is a contemporary artist born in Colombia and currently living in Sydney, Australia.
-Graduating from Yale University with a Masters degree in Sculpture and Installation in 1990, she is well known for her unconventional use of materials and the use of animals as inspiration.
+MARIA FERNANDA CARDOSO is one of the most important Latin American artists living today.
+Born in Colombia and currently residing in Sydney, Australia, she graduated from Yale University with a Masters degree in Sculpture and Installation in 1990.

-Other collections of Maria Fernanda Cardoso include the Museum of Contemporary Art San Diego, Miami Art Museum, San Francisco Museum of Modern Art, Daros Collection, BLLA and Mambo Collections in Bogota, National Art Gallery, Canberra and the Museum of Contemporary Art, Sydney, among others.
+Further collections include the San Francisco Museum of Modern Art, Tate Modern, London, UK, the Museum of Contemporary Art San Diego, Miami Art Museum, Daros Collection, BLLA and Mambo Collections in Bogota, National Art Gallery, Canberra and the Museum of Contemporary Art, Sydney, Museum of Fine Art, Houston, USA, among others.

-Maria Fernanda Cardoso was awarded a First Prize in the Gold Coast Art Gallery Jupiter’s Art Award in 2003 and at the II Bogota Biennale in 1990.
+Maria Fernanda Cardoso’s many awards include Fellowship Australia Council for the Arts awarded in 2014; Arts NSW Grant for Creation and Presentation in 2012; First Prize in the Gold Coast Art Gallery Jupiter’s Art Award in 2003 and at the II Bogota Biennale in 1990.
 Cardoso has been a visiting artist and professor at the California Institute for the Arts in Los Angeles, the San Francisco Art Institute and the Universidad de Los Andes in Bogota.
 The artist has been a recipient of an Australia Council New Work Grant in 2002, a Scholarship from Yale University in 1989-1990, and a Colombia Government Scholarship to study abroad from 1987-1989.
-In 2003 Cardoso represented Colombia at the 50th Venice Biennale.